 Class A membership shares may be redeemed only with the approval of the Board subject to the limits provided in the Act.
 The redemption price is determined with reference to the bylaws of SaskCentral.
 In accordance with the bylaws of SaskCentral, Class A membership shares are to be issued and redeemed at \$10 per share.
 Upon liquidation or dissolution of SaskCentral, the Class A membership shareholders will be entitled to receive \$10 per share prior to the holders of the Class B membership shares.
 Following the distribution of the \$10 per share to both Class A and B members, the Class A shareholders are entitled to share equally, on a share-by-share basis, in the remaining assets of SaskCentral.

-At December 31, 2023, 8,094,629 Class A membership shares (2022 - membership shares of 17,568,755) were issued and outstanding.
-Class A membership shares issued during the year were exchanged for cash.
-During 2023, SaskCentral repatriated \$75,462 (2022 - \$nil) of Class A membership shares.
+At December 31, 2024, 6,337,949 (2023 - 8,094,629) Class A membership shares were issued and outstanding.
+During 2024, SaskCentral repatriated \$17,567 (2023 - \$75,462) of Class A membership shares.